Raienryu97/parallelizationstudy/README.md

 * Run `sudo make install`

 ### Clone this project
-You're done setting up after this step
+You're done setting up after this step.

 # Usage
 * To view the working of optical flow